BluestarNEO/BluestarNEO.github.io/nextiva/README.md

 Welcome!
 The Following are just a few notes on the decisions I made and how I built this project.

+###Edits - 9/29
+- Added minified CSS and brought in local font files for quicker load times
+- Eliminated unnecessary Normalize.CSS and added personal defaults to style.css

 ###Responsiveness
 - Used 3 common break points for responsive sizing
    1.)
 Under 640px